smithAchang/TFTP-PXE-Boot-Server/README.md

 3. Setup your DHCP to point at the TFTP server (using DHCP option 66 "next-server" if located on a different IP to the DHCP server)
 4. Setup your DHCP to offer the PXELINUX.0 as the boot filename (DHCP option 67).
 5. Edit the pxelinux.cfg/default file to add in your PXE boot options.
 I've included an example one for CentOS
+6. copy linux kernel relative resources,such as vmlinuz、initrd from iso image to repo NFS or HTTP server

 Further instructions